 Barn wood signs are signs created with a rustic look with no finish or clean appearance.
 Reclaimed or weathered wood is commonly used to provide the nostalgic “Old” appearance.
-Commonly the lettering’s or images are painted by way of stencil, hand painted, carved or screened.
+Commonly the lettering’s or images are painted by way of the stencil, hand painted, carved, or screened.
 This provides the older look which appeals to yourself or the customer.

 What Wood Do I Use For Barn Wood Signs